Practical Advice for Achieving Productivity

 It helps tremendously to carry a day planner with you to write the patients’ day schedules so you know exactly when to attempt to treat them.
 The alternative is running all over guessing who may or not be available.

-A great clipboard I’ve purchased myself opens up so you can store more documents for later use.
-The link takes you to Amazon, and if you purchase the clipboard you’ll also be supporting My OT Spot.
+A great clipboard I’ve purchased myself opens up so I can store my most-used handouts and documents for later use.

 Remember that starting a job with high productivity targets for the first time is going to stressful.
 It’s going to be hard and it’s going to challenge you to remain ethical, but you can dot it!